 Step 2- GnRH Analog (Lupride) Administration

 Lupride prevents the premature release of the eggs from the ovaries before the egg retrieval procedure.
-The Lupride injection is given on the 18th day in the cycle preceeding the actual IVF-ET cycle.
+The Lupride injection is given on the 18th day in the cycle preceding the actual IVF-ET cycle.

 The dosage of lupride will depend on the investigations done on day 3 of the menstrual cycle.

 On day 3 of the menstrual cycle, a blood test is done to check the estradiol & LH level, an ultrasound scan to examine the ovaries & the baseline follicles in each ovary and the endometrial study.
 If your estrogen level is too high or if a cyst is detected, further a day or 2 is given to allow the cyst to resolve spontaneously or if the cyst is too big it is aspirated & ovarian stimulation medications are started.